 Momentarily unlock a door

-Control whether the device being called or a secondary connected device unlocks a door for a specified amount of time.
+Control whether the device being called or a secondary connected device unlocks a door for a specified duration.

 Minimum Firmware Version: 5.5